dsa-ntc/peninsuladsa-ntc.github.io/_pages/recommended-media.md

 * [Death Panel](https://www.deathpanel.net) - "Politics, culture, and public policy from the left.
 Medicare for All now.
 Solidarity forever.
 Stay alive another week."
 * [The Deprogram](https://www.youtube.com/@thedeprogram9999) - "The only truly international, global, and anti-capitalist podcast you’ll find"
 * [The Dig](https://thedigradio.com/) - Daniel Denvir's Jacobin podcast on politics, history, and economics everywhere
+* [Doomscroll](https://www.youtube.com/@doomscrollpodcast) - Doomscroll explores online culture and politics in the 21st century
+* [Dystopia Now](https://podcastaddict.com/podcast/dystopia-now/5677277) - a show where a comedian (Kate Willett) and an academic (Emile Torres) explore the philosophies and religions of Silicon Valley and tech billionaires shaping our country, our world, and our future
 * [Guerilla History](https://guerrillahistory.libsyn.com/) - "a reconnaissance report of global history for the activist left, and aims to use the lessons of history to analyze the present"
 * [Left on Red](https://podcasts.apple.com/us/podcast/left-on-red/id1675598831) - "a Gen-X mom and gay millennial do socialism"
 * [Leftist Reading](https://www.abnormalmapping.com/leftist-reading-rss)